divyakelaskar/Tetris-game/README.md

 # Turtle Race
- A GUI based game in python.
+ A zero-player game in python.